emaiannone/surface/README.md

 different structure than the command-line arguments:

 - `revisionFilter` is an object encompassing `-all`, `-allow`, `-deny`, `-at`, `-from`, `-to`, `-range` options.
-- `location` is the equivalent of `target`, except that you cannot point to another YAML file.
+- `location` is the equivalent of `-target` option, except that you cannot point to another YAML file.

 ## Examples